KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 In particular, it is possible to steer the time granularity used by the KPI engine to improve the performances.
-For this purpose, in the “Options” area (Figure 7.33) the user is invited to indicate the level of aggregation choosing among “day”, “week”, “month”, “quarter”, “year”.
+For this purpose, in the â€œOptionsâ€ area (Figure 7.33) the user is invited to indicate the level of aggregation choosing among â€œdayâ€, â€œweekâ€, â€œmonthâ€, â€œquarterâ€, â€œyearâ€.

    |image155|

    Figure 7.33: Choose the time granularity.

-Finally in the “Style” area the user can customize the size of the widget, the font, the color and size of texts.
+Finally in the â€œStyleâ€ area the user can customize the size of the widget, the font, the color and size of texts.

    |image156|